 It is like with meat: bones give extra flavor to the food while cooking it.

-For this lemon sole recipe I chose to prepare it the classic way: sole meuniere.
-Simple melted butter sauce with a tad of lemon juice and freshly chopped parsley.
+I chose to prepare it the classic way: sole meuniere.
+In a simple melted butter sauce.
+A tad of lemon juice and freshly chopped parsley in it.

 I suggest that you keep it simple: a crisp green salad and a bowlful of golden homemade fries!